-- 435. The prosecution did not examine Abdul Sattar may he for his demise as reported by PW 19- Phiroz Ghanchi in his testimony.
+A35 The prosecution did not examine Abdul Sattar may be for his demise as reported by PW 19-Phiroz Ghanchi in his testimony.
 However, his evidence could have thrown light on the vital aspect concerning the inquest panchnama Ex.123 and identification of the dead bodies.
-The prosecution evidence on this aspect, therefore, becomes lame. - 436.
-As regards the A/I7-Somabhai Gori, there is convincing evidence of the fact that he refused to record the FIR as narrated by the prosecution and framed it in the manner which he knew to be incorrect with an intention to save the accused involved in the crime from legal punishment. - 437.
-Before parting with the judgment, it is necessary to briefly comment on the issue of sanction to prosecute the police officials, particularly, the A/17-Somabhai Gori - 438.
-PW 43-Kuldipchand Kapoor, Principal Secretary, Home Department, Government of Gujarat, deposed that a request for grant of sanction to prosecute the A/13-Narpatsingh to the A/18-R.S.
+The prosecution evidence on this aspect, therefore, becomes lame.

+As regards the A/17-Somabhai Gori, there is convincing evidence of the fact that he refused to record the FIR as narrated by the prosecution and framed it in the manner which he knew to be incorrect with an intention to save the accused incorrect with an intention to save the accused in the crime from legal punishment.

+Before parting with the judgment, it is necessary to briefly comment on the issue of sanction to prosecute the police officials, particularly, the A/17-Somabhai Gori.

+438 43-Kuldipchand Kapoor, Principal Secretary, Home Department, Government of Gujarat, deposed that a request for grant of sanction to prosecute the A/13-Narpatsingh to the A/18-R.S.
 Bhagora, accompanied with the report of investigation done by the CBI and the draft articles of sanction received in his office on 23.4.2004 was processed, and the Under Secretary of the Home Department made a noting in respect of the said papers on 11.5.2004.
-He further deposed that the papers were then forwarded with the nothings to the Joint Secretary (Law & Order), and after perusing the papers the same were placed before him on the same day.
-He added that he went through the papers, subscribed his signature to the notings and thereafter forwarded the notings with the papers to the Chief Secretary.
-According to him, he, Joint Secretary (Law & Order) and the Minister of State discussed the issue amongst themselves and agreed to accede to the request made by the CBI; and the Minister of State for Home Affairs made a noting in that regard on 18.5.2004 and thereafter with the concurrence of the Hon'ble Chief Minister the sanction to prosecute the said accused u/s of 197 Cr.
-P. C. as per Order Ex.3-C w a s issued on 20.5.2004. - 439.
-In the cross-examination PW 43-Kapoor revealed before the Court that he did not peruse the complaint dated 4.3.2002 lodged by the prosecutrix at Limkheda Police Station as well as the papers of investigation carried out by the CID, Gujarat, Limkheda Police Station and Godhra Police Station; and the sanction Ex.3-C was given on the basis of the report of the CBI and the draft articles of sanction.
+He further deposed that the papers were then forwarded with the notings to the Joint Secretary (Law & Order), and after perusing the papers the same were placed before him on the same day.
+He added that he went through the papers, subscribed his signature to the notings thereafter forwarded the notings with the papers to the Chief Secretary.
+According to him, he, Joint Secretary (Law & Order) and the Minister of State discussed the issue amongst themselves and agreed to accede to the request made by the CBI; and the Minister of State for Home Affairs made a noting in hat regard on 18.5.2004 and thereafter with the concurrence of the Hon'ble Chief Minister sanction to prosecute the said accused u/s of 197 Cr.P.C. per Order Ex.3-C was as issued and the cross-examination PW 43-Kapoor revealed before the Court that he did not peruse the complaint dated 4.3.2002 lodged by the prosecutrix at Limkheda Police Station as well as the papers of investigation carried out by the CID, Gujarat, Limkheda Police Station and Godhra Police Station; and the sanction Ex.3-C was given on the basis of the report of the CBI and the draft articles of sanction.